 The Fishing Conditions and the Fishing Style You Prefer.

 Vibration Resistance: especially if you frequently go out in choppy water.

 Ideally, the best deep cycle trolling motor battery can last up to six years, as long as it’s not run completely dry repeatedly.

 Why the Boat Size Matters

 You may not think about your boat’s size, shape, or accessories when you first realize that you need to replace your battery, but it is very important that you do.
-The truth is, most people have a battery for their trolling motor and one for all other parts of it.
-A larger boat will need a larger motor to provide it with enough trust to go forward at a speed that is functional.
+Most people have a battery for their trolling motor and one for all other marine applications.
+A larger boat will need a larger motor to provide it with enough trust to move forward at a speed that is functional.
 If you want to go faster, you will need even more thrust.
 This thrust will need more power behind it.
-Therefore, a larger battery size will be required if you want it to function properly.
+Thus, a larger battery size will be required if you want it to function properly.